Qarj/WebImblaze-Framework/README.md

 If the answer is no, you can very quickly drill into what went wrong.
 Since an organised history of previous run results are kept, you can compare a failed result easily against a previous successful run.

+You can see WebInject example output here: http://qarj.github.io/WebInject-Example/

 # Quick Start Guide - 5 minutes to install and use!

 ## Windows Installation